hjchen-circle/circle-bridge-kit-transfer/README.md

 Outputs static assets to `dist/` and type-checks the project.

-4. Preview the production build locally:
+4. Preview the deployment build locally:

     ```bash
     npm run preview